-- Panel decisions would be determined by a simple majority.
-Alternatively, this could be included in the category of procedures that the IRP Panel itself should be empowered to set. - The CCWG-Accountability recommends that IRP decisions be precedential, meaning that panelists should consider and may rely on prior decisions.
+- The CCWG-Accountability recommends that IRP decisions be precedential, meaning that panelists should consider and may rely on prior decisions.
 By conferring precedential weight on panel decisions, the IRP can provide guidance for future actions and inaction by ICANN decision-makers, which is valuable.
 It also reduces the chances of inconsistent treatment of one claimant or another, based on the specific individuals making up the Decisional Panel in particular cases. - The CCWG-Accountability intends that if the panel determines that an action or inaction by the Board or staff is in violation of the Articles or Bylaws, that decision is binding and the Board and staff shall be directed to take appropriate action to remedy the breach.
 However, the Panel shall not replace the Board's fiduciary judgment with its own judgment. - It is intended that judgments of a Decisional Panel or the Standing Panel would be enforceable in the court of the United States and other countries that accept international arbitration results.

-3638 Accessibility and Cost
+38 Accessibility and Cost

-The CCWG-Accountability recommends that ICANN would bear all the administrative costs of maintaining the system (including panelist salaries), while each party should bear the costs of their own legal advice.
+- The CCWG-Accountability recommends that ICANN would bear all the administrative costs of maintaining the system (including panelist salaries), while each party should bear the costs of their own legal advice.
 The panel may provide for loser pays/fee shifting in the event it identifies a challenge or defense as frivolous or abusive.
-ICANN should seek to establish access, for example by access to pro bono representation for community,

-- non-profit complainants and other complainants that would otherwise be excluded from utilizing the process. - The panel should complete work expeditiously, issuing a scheduling order early in the process and in the ordinary course, should issue decisions within a standard time frame (six months).
+ICANN should seek to establish access, for example by access to pro bono representation for community, non-profit complainants and other complainants that would otherwise be excluded from utilizing the process. - The panel should complete work expeditiously, issuing a scheduling order early in the process and in the ordinary course, should issue decisions within a standard time frame (six months).
 The panel will issue an update and estimated completion schedule in the event it is unable to complete its work within that period.

-3739 Implementation
+39 Implementation

-The CCWG-Accountability proposes that the revised IRP provisions be adopted as Fundamental Bylaws.
+40 The CCWG-Accountability proposes that the revised IRP provisions be adopted as Fundamental Bylaws.
 Implementation of these enhancements will necessarily require additional, detailed work.
 Detailed rules for the implementation of the IRP (such as rules of procedure) are to be created by the ICANN community through a CCWG-Accountability (assisted by counsel, appropriate experts, and the Standing Panel when confirmed), and approved by the Board, such approval not to be unreasonably withheld.
 They may be updated in the light of further experience by the same process, if required.
 In addition, to ensure that the IRP functions as intended, the CCWG-Accountability proposes to subject the IRP to periodic community review.

-3941 Transparency
+41 Transparency

-The community has expressed concerns regarding the ICANN document/information access policy and implementation.
-Free access to relevant information is an essential element of a robust IRP, and as such, the CCWG-Accountability recommends reviewing and enhancing the ICANN Documentary Information Disclosure Policy as part of the accountability enhancements in Work Stream 2.
+42 The community has expressed concerns regarding the ICANN document/information access policy and implementation.
+Free access to relevant information is an essential element of a robust IRP, and as such, the CCWG-Accountability recommends reviewing and enhancing the